-Websites that fall under this category fulfilled digital studies course requirements.
+Websites that fall under this category fulfilled Digital Studies course requirements while completing my B.A. at the University of Mary Washington.
 Below are descriptions of what each site contains:

 This website functioned as a blog that I updated regularly with artists that we studied in class.
 This also served as a place for me to showcase the art that I created in this course throughout the semester.